Product ConsultantKardderStrategy Delivered

 Growth would stall if people did not quickly understand what Kardder is for and why it fits campus life.
 The plan fixed this by pairing clear positioning with repeated, in-person triggers to install and try the app at the exact moment students want to meet people and find plans.

-Kardder's edge is real-time, proximity-based connection 'nearby means nearby' (GPS/Wi-Fi/Bluetooth proximity)
+Kardder's edge is real-time, proximity-based connection.
+'Nearby' means nearby (GPS, Wi-Fi, Bluetooth proximity).

 The market is crowded, so campus activation needs strong incentives and visible social proof